-Pregnant women may be asked to monitor their food consumption in the early weeks of pregnancy so the doctor or midwife can look at diet habits and make sure mother and baby are both getting the nutrients they need.
+Pregnant women may be asked to monitor their food consumption in the early weeks of pregnancy.
+This will allow the doctor or midwife to look at diet habits and make sure mother and baby are both getting the nutrients they need.
 Despite the myths that vegan diets are nutrient deficient, the standard western diet can be full of deficiencies: low levels of vitamin D, magnesium, and B12 are common in meat-eaters, too.

 But most of our ancestors relied on plant-heavy diets for thousands of years.
 Science is only now catching up.

 “We don’t have thousands of years of human tradition trial-and-erroring veganism in a cultural context,” scientist Sayward Rebhal said to Insider.
 “Vegetarianism, yes, but not veganism.
 Living this way is relatively new in human history, and like anything new, it’s going to be met with skepticism.
 Eventually, science will catch up, but for now, vegans have to deal with the reality that it’s human nature to be wary of anything new.”

 There are countless nutrient-rich, plant-based foods that pregnant women can eat in order to get all of their necessary vitamins and minerals.
 Legumes are terrific sources of fiber, while nuts and seeds provide iron and zinc.
 Fermented or sprouted plant-based foods like kimchi, sauerkraut, and kombucha are high in probiotics and vitamin K2.